friendtech33-DAO/ft33-docs/docs/security/01_roles.md

 # Default Framework

-Olympus V3 uses the [Default Framework](https://github.com/fullyallocated/Default) to configure the protocol’s smart contracts and authorized addresses within the system.
+friendtech33 V3 uses the [Default Framework](https://github.com/fullyallocated/Default) to configure the protocol’s smart contracts and authorized addresses within the system.
 More information regarding Default Framework can be found in the [Contracts Overview section](../technical/00_overview.md) of the docs.

 ## ROLES.sol
 Module that stores all the active system roles.